6 of the best neighbourhoods to move to in Calgary

 A post shared by Ann Stranges (@ann.stranges)

-The more historic neighbourhood in Calgary also happens to be one of the city’s most picturesque.
-It’s known for having a tight-knit community that values local, whether it’s supporting businesses like Stash and the Spice Merchant or awesome events like Sunfest and the night market.
+Calgary’s more historic neighbourhood is also one of the city’s most picturesque.
+It’s known for its tight-knit community that values local, whether it’s supporting businesses like Stash and the Spice Merchant or awesome events like Sunfest and the night market.

 Inglewood also stands out for its history, with places like The Confluence (which just underwent a controversial name change from Fort Calgary) and the Deane House.
 It is also home to some of the city’s most haunted spots; you can learn more about them here.